bharathA21/csPortfolio/README.md

  <p>
- When I look back on my WebPage, it is really cool to see how I was able to display my cool photos from all
+ When I look back on my WebPage, it is really cool to see how I was able to display my photos from the vacations I have been on, on to a web page.
+This was a big step for my understanding on how much I can
-        the vacations I have been on, on to a web page.
-This was a big step for my understanding on how much I can do with java and html.
+        do with java and html.
 It also made me realize how much I am capable of doing much more.
 </p>
 </p>